johnedquinn/portfolio-website/README.md

 ## View the Product

-The website (deployed with AWS Amplify) can be found at [https://www.johnedquinn.com](https://www.johnedquinn.com).
-Soon, this will change to utilize CodePipeline and ECS instead.
+The website can be found at [https://www.johnedquinn.io](https://www.johnedquinn.io).